purescript-spec/purescript-spec/docs/custom-options.md

 `TestRunConfig` record, which you can extract from command-line options via the `fromCommandLine'` function. `TestRunConfig` is an open record, so you can add your own fields to it, and pass your own command-line parser to `fromCommandLine'`.
-Then you can use the field
+Then you can use the field for whatever purpose you need.

 ```haskell
 import Options.Applicative as Opt